Artist of LE KOOGEI

 2018 Received the Minister of Education Award at the 38th Sousai Exhibition

 Ryukyu glass is a revived waste glass made by the human hands in a purposely unrefined manner while retaining its simple natural colors.
 The warm texture is similar to pottery and the technique of “bubble glass” especially enhances the feel.

 The innovative method called Domon-yaki is performed by pouring hot glass into Okinawan clay mixed with water, which creates design patterns on the surface.
 Depending on how thick or thin the clay, or the temperature of glass, various expressions come alive.
 He is constantly engaged in innovative methods to pursue new figurative sensibilities.
 The once discarded glass wears a perplexed expression upon encountering the innovative method and unique sensibility which transformed the glass to the height of beauty never achieved before.

-In 1995, he joined his father Seikiti Inamine’s Blow Glass Studio called “Niji”.
-Ever since then, Seiitiro has won many awards at Okiten (art exhibition in Okinawa) and other Traditional Art Crafts Exhibitions.
+In 1995, he joined his father Seikichi Inamine’s Blow Glass Studio called “Niji”.
+Ever since then, Seiichiro has won many awards at Okiten (art exhibition in Okinawa) and other Traditional Art Crafts Exhibitions.
 He started his own Ryukyu Glass Studio named “Kizuna” in 2015.

 Naoki Kaneshi < Shizuku Glass Studio >